humdrum-tools/humdrum-documentation/guide/ch25/index.md

 It is important to understand that <span class="tool">simil</span> operates by comparing entire data tokens, so the token `V7` differs as much from `V` as the token `vi`.
-It is the user\'s responsibility to choose an input representation that facilitates recognition of interchangeable or equivalent data.
+It is the user's responsibility to choose an input representation that facilitates recognition of interchangeable or equivalent data.
 For example, in the follow example, the harmonic data given above has been reclassified (using <span class="tool">humsed</span>) so that the number